 - Make sure you complete your Room Condition Report once you arrive in your room.
 A Resident Assistant (RA) will go over the report with you—both you and the RA must sign off on this document.

 - Once you complete these steps, you’re ready to move in your belongings, set up your room, meet your roommate, say goodbye to your family, and attend the mandatory Building/Welcome Meetings.

 Move-In Day Procedures for Freshmen

 In order to facilitate a smooth and efficient move-in process, please adhere to the following instructions.
 Your understanding and cooperation with these instructions will help create a smooth and efficient check-in experience.
 Please plan to arrive using the move-in times listed below (early arrivals will not be able to check-in until the assigned times).
-Note for Transfer Students: Your move-in will take place on Monday, September 4 between 9:00am and 11:00am.
-Please report to the Office of Residential Life in Pinewood Hall to receive your keys.
+Note for Transfer Students: Your move-in will take place on Monday, September 2 between 9:00am and 11:00am.
+Please report to your assigned building to receive your keys.